-The area’s 27,300 military personnel stationed at Fort Stewart and Hunter Army Airfield serve as an economic stabilizer, typically muting the effect of economic downturns.
-While elements of the region’s military complex have been deployed numerous times in recent years, the economic challenges accompanying the deployments have been more subdued in recent years as the proportion of military family members staying in the area through the deployment has increased.
-The deployment of two battalions of the Third Infantry Division to Afghanistan was accelerated into early 2012, but the shorter deployment cycle meant that elements of the units began returning home before the 2012 holiday season.
+The area’s 22,400 military personnel stationed at Fort Stewart and Hunter Army Airfield serve as an economic stabilizer, typically muting the effect of economic downturns.
+While elements of the region’s military complex have been deployed numerous times in recent years, the economic challenges accompanying the deployments have been more subdued in recent years as the proportion of military family members staying in the area through the deployment periods.

-The military facilities also provide employment to over 4,700 federal civilian employees.
-This figure has increased substantially in recent years, rising from 3,200 workers in 2006 and reaching a high of 5,100 in 2009.
-Pressure on the federal government budget and the defense budget contributed to a modest reduction in civilian employment in 2012.
-Altogether, the payroll for military and civilian workers is $1.53 billion.
+The military facilities also provide employment to approximately 3,800 federal civilian employees.
+Although the defense industry is a top economic driver for our area, pressure on the federal government and the defense budgets contributed to a moderate reduction in troop and civilian employment in 2015.
+However, while reductions have been made over the last year, payroll for military and civilian workers currently remains around $1.4 billion.

 In addition to a solid employment base, Ft.
 Stewart/HAAF is incredibly well positioned with great assets like geographical location to major rail hubs and sea ports which allow for rapid deployment maneuvers, state of the art and cost-efficient training spaces, very little to no environmental encroachment issues, available land space to accommodate additional troops and updated energy efficient infrastructure.